M66B/FairEmail/FAQ.md

 Please be sure to [read this first](https://davidroessli.com/logs/2019/09/free-smime-certificates-in-2019/#update20191219) if you want to request an S/MIME Actalis certificate.

+S/MIME certificates can for example be purchased via [Xolphin](https://www.xolphin.com/).

 How to extract a public key from a S/MIME certificate:

 ```